rihorn/map675-assignment04/README.md

 `$ cd ../ && mkdir scripts && touch unrar.js`

 Which I created in the wrong directory just dragged and dropped it into the _scripts_ folder.

+I tried making and _unrar.js_ script but couldn't get it to work correctly.
+I ended up downloading 7-zip to unarchive the .rar file.
+Then I ran the following commands to convert to a _json_ and move to the _data_ directory.
+`$ mapshaper South_America_Hydrography.shp -o format=geojson ../data/South-America-Hydrography.json`